Sangmat/Website/content/post/_index.md

 view: 2

 # Optional header image (relative to `static/img/` folder).
-header: * A new blog to post anything related to me
+header: "A new blog to post anything related to me"
   caption: "Welcome to my blog, let's see how it turns out"
   image: "static/img/img"
 ---